 The result is that those with responsibility for procurement within the full spectrum of public sector organisations can now benefit from one single framework from which they can source everything they need to meet their long and short-term challenges, whatever else the future may hold.

-Similar to fixed public sector procurement frameworks, only rigorously pre-approved, pre-qualified suppliers can be onboarded onto a neutral vendor framework.
-However, where a neutral vendor framework differs is that new suppliers can join at any time during the six-year term – provided they pass the pre-qualification and approval process – rather than having to wait until the framework comes to an end and a new one is established with a capped number of suppliers.
+Similar to public sector procurement frameworks, only rigorously pre-approved, pre-qualified suppliers can be onboarded onto Constellia’s neutral vendor marketplace.
+However, where a neutral vendor solution differs is that new suppliers can join the marketplace at any time during the six-year term – provided they pass the pre-qualification and approval process – rather than having to wait until the framework comes to an end and a new one is established with a capped number of suppliers.

 As with a fixed public sector procurement framework, awards to suppliers on a neutral vendor framework can be made directly, via further mini-competition, or through full sourcing events.
 With a neutral vendor framework, however, the timescales for making these awards are significantly quicker.